ksch-workflows/developer-docs/README.md

 # Developer Guide

-This repository contains the source files for the [Developer Guide](https://ksch-workflows.github.io/developer-guide/) website for the K.S.C.H.
+This repository contains the source files of the [Developer Guide](https://ksch-workflows.github.io/developer-guide/) website for the K.S.C.H.
 Workflows project.

 ## Dependencies